Cavein254/rust_starter/p02/notes.md

 The language advocates for the use of `snake` casing as `let my_age:u8`
+Languages in rust are immutable by default but the language provides a way of making the mutable i.e. way to change their values.

-By default rust uses `i32` to represent integers unless specified Rust is an immutable language.
+\*\*\*\*There are several reason why using immutable is essential By default rust uses `i32` to represent integers unless specified Rust is an immutable language.
 For example the following code will generate an error